FirelyTeam/firely-docs-firely-server/security/firely-auth/firely-auth-sso.rst

 #.
 Configure Firely Auth as a client in the remote SSO system

     Technically Firely Auth uses an implicit token workflow to access an ID token from the external system.
-    Make sure to generate a OAuth 2 client id and client secret for Firely Auth.
+    Make sure to generate an OAuth 2 client id and client secret for Firely Auth.
 Additionally, ensure that the client is allowed to access ID tokens.

 #.
 Configure user accounts in the remote SSO system and in the local Firely Auth instance..

-    Each user account must be assoicated with a unique claim inside the ID token.
+    Each user account must be associated with a unique claim inside the ID token.
     After a successful SSO login, authenticated users are matched against password-less local user accounts to see if the accounts are provisioned to use the local Firely Auth instance.
     Admins must create an empty local user account assoicated with a matching claim.
 However it is not necessary to assign these accounts a password.
     Automated provisioning of local user accounts based on a SSO login is not yet supported by Firely Auth.